Stari GradTHE 2026 TRAVEL GUIDE

 The fortress of Petar Hektorović (Tvrdalj Petra Hektorovića)

-Petar Hektorović (1487-1572) was a Croatian poet, writer, and humanist, best known for his famous work “Ribanje i Ribarsko Prigovaranje” (Fishing and Fishermen's Conversations), which is considered one of the most important works of Croatian literature from the Renaissance period.
+Petar Hektorović (1487-1572) was a poet, writer, and humanist, best known for his famous work “Ribanje i Ribarsko Prigovaranje” (Fishing and Fishermen's Conversations), which is considered one of the most important works of Croatian literature.

-Hektorović was born into a noble family and received a humanistic education, which he furthered during his travels throughout Italy.
-He was an important figure in the cultural life of the island of Hvar, where he served as governor and played a key role in the construction of the fortress on the island.
+Petar was born into a noble family and received a humanistic education, which he furthered during his travels throughout Italy.
+He was an important figure in the cultural life of the island, where he served as governor and played a key role in the construction of the fortress on the island.

-Hektorović's other works include poems, letters, and a travelogue describing his pilgrimage to the Holy Land.
-He is regarded as one of the most important figures in the development of Croatian literature and culture during the Renaissance.
+His works include poems, letters, and a travelogue describing his pilgrimage to the Holy Land.
+He is regarded as one of the most important figures in the development of literature and culture in the region during the Renaissance.

-You can visit the Tvrdalj (or Fortress in English) that Hektorović built in the 16th century.
+The “Tvrdalj” (or Fortress in English) that Hektorović built in the 16th century is a must-see in Stari Grad.
 A fortified Renaissance castle, the Tvrdalj expresses a humanistic sensibility.
-In addition to practical necessities of a dangerous era – walls up to three metres thick – the Tvrdalj is also notable for its garden, which features a central pool, stocked with edible fish, and a large potager shaded by an extensive pergola.
-In addition, the structure is dotted with Petar’s maxims for a life full of virtue and enjoyment.
+In addition to practical necessities of a dangerous era – walls up to three metres thick – the Tvrdalj is also notable for its garden, which features a seawater fish pond, shaded pergolas, and Latin inscriptions of his life philosophy carved into the stone.

 The fortress of Petar Hektorović